noiseprotocol/noise_spec/noise.md

 Consider a protocol where the initiator can attempt zero-RTT encryption based on the responder's static public key.
-If the responder has changed his static public key, the parties will need to switch to a "fallback" handshake where the responder transmits the new static public key and the initiator resends the zero-RTT data.
+If the responder has changed his static public key, the parties will need to switch to a **fallback handshake** where the responder transmits the new static public key and the initiator resends the zero-RTT data.

-This can be handled by both parties re-initializing their `HandshakeState` and executing a different handshake.
+This can be handled by both parties re-initializing their `HandshakeState` and executing a **fallback handshake pattern**.
 Using handshake re-initialization to switch from one "simple" Noise protocol to another results in a **compound protocol**.

-Public keys that were exchanged in the first handshake can be represented as pre-messages in the second handshake.
-If an ephemeral public key was sent in the first handshake and used as a pre-message in the second handshake, that party can avoid sending a new ephemeral by using a "dependent" pattern (see [Section 8.1](pattern-validity)).
+Public keys that were sent in the initial message should be represented as pre-messages in the second handshake.
+Because an ephemeral public key was sent in the initiator's first message and used as a pre-message in the second handshake, the second's handshake pattern is a "fallback pattern", and the initiator does not need to send a new ephemeral (see [Section 8.1](pattern-validity)).

-Re-initializing with a dependent pattern is only allowed if the new handshake and old handshake have different protocol names (see [Section 11](#protocol-names)) and the rules for handling PSKs are followed (see [Section 7](#pre-shared-symmetric-keys)).
+Re-initializing with a fallback pattern is only allowed if the new handshake and old handshake have different protocol names (see [Section 11](#protocol-names)) and the rules for handling PSKs are followed (see [Section 7](#pre-shared-symmetric-keys)).